Coming Soon: 2021-22 Guidance for Hosting Student Presentations in AP Capstone Courses.

 AP Daily and AP Classroom

-New: AP Seminar teachers and students now have a homepage in AP Classroom, in addition to the AP Seminar question bank.
-When you sign in, you’ll see your course proficiencies matched with related AP Daily videos.
+When you sign in to AP Classroom, you’ll see the AP Seminar question bank as well as your course proficiencies matched with related AP Daily videos.

 Sign in to AP Classroom to access AP Daily.